gitinclude/gitinclude.NET/README.md

 !*/ # on the last line of your .gitignore file: tell git to look in all folders, even ignored ones.
 ```
-do work, they may perform less well.
+do work, they may perform less well (I did not verify this, but it seems logical).

 The lines `!StrategicProject/**/` and `!*/` end with a slash and therefore only match folders and "include them" (well, not really, because only files can be tracked).
 They do not result in including files, but they allow un-ignoring deeply nested files.